kinjames/30-days-js/README.md

 ## This is Asabeneh's 30 Days Of JavaScript Course.

-i have to complete this program in a week
+I have to complete this program in a week
 I will start with loops and then move to functions. .

 I will move to 30 days react.